patrickroocks/lsystem/README.md

     chmod +x lsystemapp
     ./lsystemapp

 to start it.
-Run `./lsystemapp --version` to check if you have the newest version, i.e., the same version as in the [version file](https://github.com/patrickroocks/lsystem/blob/main/lsystem/lsystemapp/version.h) on this repository.
+Run `./lsystemapp --version` to check if you have the newest version, i.e., the same version as in the [version file](https://github.com/patrickroocks/lsystem/blob/main/lsystemapp/version.h) on this repository.

-## Learn more about Lindenmayer systems

-Have a look at [L-System article on Wikipedia](https://en.wikipedia.org/wiki/L-system).

 ## Bugs, comments, suggestions?